Aeonss/WebtoonReader/README.md

 * Use "a" or the left arrow key to go to the previous chapter
 * Use "d" or the right arrow key to go to the next chapter
 * Use the mouse scroll wheel, [mouse button 4/5](https://qph.cf2.quoracdn.net/main-qimg-830f83b6de3be2c19c961a05b6e50d57), or mouse drag on the page to read
+* Use the up arrow, down arrow, page up, or page down key to navigate through pages
-* Please request any features or report any
+* Please request any features or report any bugs

 ## ❤️&nbsp; Contributions